myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > A BOMB.
 >
-> At first, all passengers of [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) thought that another piece of the old world had collapsed into the waves of [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md).
+> At first, all passengers of [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) thought that another piece of the old world had collapsed into the waves of [**The Melting Land**](../../02-the-creations.../waivfves-2/15.-the-melting-land.md).
 But the sound did not come from the land.
 There was no land left to collapse.
 >
 > The sound came from war.
 >
-> One of the [**Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) was standing near the edge of [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) when the explosion happened.
+> One of the [**Amandas**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) was standing near the edge of [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) when the explosion happened.
 She was not the [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) who brought the maps.
 Or maybe she was.
 I could no longer be certain, because every [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) had the same face, the same name, and yet each of them carried a different way of surviving.
 >
 > This [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) wore something that looked like a torn communication officer uniform.
 She did not scream when the explosion shook the air.
 She only closed her eyes, listened to the echo, and said, "_That was not the land collapsing._"
 >